joshhooker/EnergyLossClass/README.md

 # Energy Loss Library

-This is a C++ library that is used for calculating energy losses in Nuclear or Particle Physics using SRIM tables.
+This is a C++ library that is used for calculating energy losses in Nuclear or Particle Physics using SRIM tables or LISE++ tables.
 The only required inputs are a SRIM file and the SRIM files can be the exact same output from SRIM or a "reduced" file where only the table is present along with the conversion factor to MeV/mm.
 More information on the setup of input files can be found in the [Setting Up Input Files](#inputFiles) section.
+To use this with tables generated from LISE++, more information can be found in [Using LISE++ Tables](#liseTables)

 This library requires C++11.